Santa Claus is coming to town, so help him feel welcome with this easy DIY Santa Cookie Plate using sharpie pens! Perfect for kids!

 So, if you are like us and want a fun and easy Christmas cookie plate, I hope this tutorial will be fun for you and your family!
 Just make sure your kiddos don’t eat all the cookies first!

-Make sure plate is clean and free of dust – use rubbing alcohol if necessary.
+- Make sure the plate is clean and free of dust – use rubbing alcohol if necessary.